 If the same situation was used in today’s world, they might as well call their airline and get on the next flight.
 Or, Uncle Frank would have to point out “there’s no way we’re going to make this flight, it leaves in 3 hours.”

-So there you have it – four not so compelling reasons Home Alone 1 would make little to no sense in today’s world.
+So there you have it – five not so compelling reasons Home Alone 1 would make little to no sense in today’s world.
 Still, as a family friendly, somewhat dated film goes, it is well worth the watch.
 At this point, let’s just hope when Disney reboots the original Home Alone it will not be as terrible as The Grinch in 2017.

 The Home Alone Pizza Issue

-Still, there is one more area of concern I have that confuses the hell out of me: the amount of pizza they ordered.
+There is one more area of concern I have that confuses the hell out of me: the amount of pizza they ordered.
 Mainly, why did they need that much pizza?
 Especially since they were likely going to be gone at least a week.
 You think milk goes bad, try two week old pizza Kate.

 Let’s do the math here.
 They had 15 people in the house the night before they left.
 They ordered 10 pizzas.
 If they ordered medium pies, at 6 slices a piece, it works out to 4 slices a person.
 If they ordered large pies, at 8 slices a piece, it works out to a little over 5 slices a person.